 By using a strong firewall, you can stop unwanted network access and stay protected from the different types of DDoS attacks we’ve mentioned above.
 Firewalls are the first line of defense for your online store or gaming server as they prevent unauthorized access.

 We’d recommend opting for a proxy firewall system as they act as intermediaries between networks, making it difficult for a DDoSer to attack you.

 Content delivery networks alleviate the symptoms of a DoS or DDoS attack by absorbing large amounts of data.
 In the event of an attack, all the traffic is soaked up by the CDN’s extensive network of servers so that it never gets to you.

 Using a CDN will not only protect your website against huge spikes in traffic but also increase page load times significantly.

 7. For the Best DDoS Protection, Get PureVPN

-With PureVPN, all your Internet traffic is routed through an encrypted tunnel, masking your IP from any sort of surveillance.
-A DDoSer will only be able to see the IP of the VPN server and so they will not be able to flood your network – if they can’t see you, they can’t attack you!
+With PureVPN, all your Internet traffic is routed through an encrypted end to end tunnel, masking your IP from any sort of surveillance.
+A DDoSer will only be able to see the IP of the VPN server, and so they will not be able to flood your network – if they can’t see you, they can’t attack you!